anantk2006/vytal/docs/source/api.rst

    :raises Exception: For any other error occurring while reading the image file.

 .. py:function:: generate_heatmap(results: List[Dict[str, float]], image_path: str. bins: int = 50):
-    :module: vytal.adtech
+   :module: adtech
    :noindex:
    Creates a heatmap of gaze intensity overlaid on the advertisement image.

    This function generates a heatmap visualization of the gaze data, showing areas of high and low gaze concentration overlaid on the original image.